dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

     under our control than the term epigenetics might imply.
 This concept relates to how our cells, tissues, the brain and the body tune networks of genes in response to our environment.

+#### Misc Notes about Non-Linear Speed Reading

+- I was unaware of this until Tatiana Maslany asked me whether I had ever considered reading in such a counter-intuitive manner.
+  - (allegedly ... according to my "memories" as they were and have since gradually adapted over time; still, that she asked me about this was a memory I recovered within the first few months)
+  - she asked me about speed reading, to which i scoffed but presented curiosity. goes to show how smart i am: a person's rate of information acquisition is bounded by their speed of reading. people learn faster through reading than by video/audio/etc.
+    - furthermore, she also passed me books to have me read. this seemed to be a means to buy time (about an hour or so. for this and almost 95% of memories recovered after June or September, i cannot for the life of me place them into a timeline of the weekend. furthermore, the sensory contents of the memories is less complete (less visual/audio components, usually mostly semantic components) ...
+SO I DO NOT BELIEVE ANY OF THOSE, WHICH NOT ONLY SEEM TO IMPLICATE ME IN ALL KINDS OF NATIONAL SECURITY BULLSHIT, BUT ALSO WERE USED TO GASLIGHT ME.
+      - which she said "had been checked out of the Denver Library"
+      - A Scanner Darkly, the book she asked me to read then
+      - A particular printing of Dune
+      - and she also showed me the same printing of "The Island of Dr. Moreau" of which I read the first few pages. when she returned she asked me what I thought of it.
+I hadn't read beyond their ship landing on the isle, but I tried to extrapolate the plot anyways (a tendency of mine; to try-hard, but moreso for the challenge of filling in blanks without adequate information)
+        - i quickly segued to talking about
+    - The Salem, VA library had the same exact printings of A Scanner Darkly and Dune, but a different printing of Doctor Moreau.
+I checked them out before going to Myrtle Beach in late may & early june 2015 with my family. during this trip, I first tried to tell them the story. my sister tried to disrupt my awkward attempts to bring it up in conversation and seemed to have whispered to "he's trying to tell you about tatiana", indicating that she had knowledge. regardless of what my sister said precisely, which is easy to dismiss, she was not making it easy for me during the 2 or 3 minutes where I kept trying to talk about it. while this was going on, I had my notes open on my laptop about these memories I strangely recalled from nowehere.
+      - since i've remembered this, it's been so wierd that people seem to know about it (since they predicate their decisions/actions upon it, or distort their actions based on it... that is whatever, since i've had all of less than 15 minutes of over conversations with any people about those "memories"...
+        - I only remembered these memories *after* ~2/27/2015, while watching Orphan Black and trying to figure out why Cosima/Allison seemed familiar.
+My mom had cut off my Comcast internet -- WHILE I WAS INTERVIEWING FOR JOBS FOR THE FIRST TIME IN SIX MONTHS, implying ulterior motivation
+          - i had to complete these interviews from the skating rink and my brothers house.
+          - it almost seemed like she didn't want me to watch the show Orphan Black, as if she was aware that it would trigger recall of these "memories" ... other signals indicate that she was aware (mostly after, but somewhat before my "total recall")

+### Who else know about the recalled memories?

+- My manager from Boulder asked me about Tatiana, Scientology and once audited me with an E-meter.
+  - There was this guy i lived with beside Regis University for all of 48 hours, which culminated in a "psychotic episode" on 11/4/2013 (my mother's birthday) where he may have been trying to bash my head in with a rock
+- He ALSO wrote messages on the wall which (if you add/remove single letters from his "psychotic" messages vaguely refer to Orphan Black)
+  - He had also asked me whether I remember Tatiana and told me about her TV show.
+When I didn't remember, he became very angry and almost instantly descended into meticulous (yet authentic) psychosis
+    - he had been to a mental institution and just so happened to be released when i was recently homeless once again. this may have been a cover to falsely prescribe him to high doses of Seroquel, prescriptions he filled for the first time since leaving the mental institution. he conveniently left his discharge papers laying on the floor while he went to the pharmacy -- BUT NOT-SO-INCONSPICUOUSLY LEFT A SMALL HAIR AND PIECE OF DIRT ON TOP OF THEM. why is this relevant?
+It indicates that he wanted to know whether I would look.
+    - this is a tactic that trained thieves, conmen, professional liars, and even CIA-trained agents/assets will use as an event-driven indication (it's almost exactly James Bond's
+      tape-hair-to-a-door-trick: you might as well get a facebook notification that says "your new roommate snooped into your medical records") needless to say, i placed the hair/dirt *exactly* back into place.

+      - (also) Bobby Blankenship used the same tactic when planting goods his mother would accuse me of stealing at my house.

+      - This potential axe-murderer in Colorado (sorry dude, you made me fear for my life, though I kept calm) also had a prescription bottle under another name of "*-racetams", a smart drug WHICH IS RARELY PRESCRIBED BY ANY PHYSICIAN, as it is not a controlled medication
+        - it would be prescribed by physicians responsible for the care of entrepreneurs, venture capitalists and high-energy millionaires who have the time to find a doctor to prescribe FUCKING NOOTROPICS. just take the damn racetams, damn! they're **racetams!**
+        - this guy also had

+### I was gaslighted by *other people* who refered to fragments from my "delusional" memories to gain my trust

+- some of these people knew about my memories with Tatiana.
+  - whenever Deja Vu occured, bad things were soon to follow (but only after my trust was gained and i became submissively compliant -- WHICH IS NECESSARY FOR **COVERT NLP**)

+- more strangely, a handful of people have gaslighted me with images from my memories, MOST OF WHICH I NEVER TALKED ABOUT OUTSIDE OF MY HOUSE) they would refer to symbol's and images to gain my trust, then exploiting it to encourage delusional thinking. their general
+  playbook:

+  - (1) gain my trust by leveraging symbols from my "memories"
+    - and if my memories are mostly delusional, then doing so is difficult to explain.

+  - (2) develop a rapport and relationship over two or three weeks, laying a basis for remaining connected
+    - more than twice, this involved metaphors to the "mail" and intimations that they were my "attorney" of some kind...
+      - whenever this was the case, they implied early on that everything we discussed must be referred to in pattern language -- "IT MUST HAVE A COVER" ~ paraphrasing my "attorneys"

+  - (3) Once they had my trust and were connected, they would shovel misinformation down my throat
+    - it was spiced with references to the contents personal memories, details of recent occurances in home/elsewhere, and *combinatorially-convluted* foreshadowing of events to come within 2-3 weeks
+      - this allusion to information related to Tatiana and all the crazy bullshit in my life was to keep me hooked by promising things they couldn't deliver -- THE INFORMATION THEY LACKED IN COMPLETENESS

+  - (4) Whenever I tried to elicit information (why or how is this happening to me), they would vaguely shame me and dance around with *CIRCUMLOCUTION* and *COVERT NLP*
+    - Whenever I would try take control of their circumlocation to elicit information
+    - explanations included vague references to "time travel", "optogenetics", and other bullshit that was too conveniently aligned with my search history.

+  - (5) these people would engage in social games with other people (who had the instruction booklets for these cruel social games)
+    - e.g. a variant of "good cop, bad cop", where members of a group alternate ever 5-15 minutes or so between being the sole "good cop" who projects positive energy towards the target.
+      - the other members of the group would become dismissive and tend to marginalize the target, if they didn't overtly berate the target (while depriving the target of an identity, which is key)
+      - all of these games were conducted knowing that the target has no where else to go. these are the only "friends" the target is connected to. this is intentional: someone in social/financial poverty with few friends is going to be attracted towards the short-lived positive energy like a lost, ABUSED puppy who hasn't yet lost all hope of life without abject, calculated cruelty.